daniel-luper/anti-pacman/README.md

 # Anti Pacman
 Proof of concept for a Pacman game "gone wrong".
-Written in C# using the XNA-inspired Monogame framework.
+Written in C# using the XNA-inspired [MonoGame](http://www.monogame.net/) framework.

 ## The game
 #### Concept